The Indigenous Youth, Art, and Water Initiative

 For more information contact: [email protected] / [email protected]

-Selected Young Indigenous Ambassadors are supported by collaborative organizations to create community social art projects that promote the significance of water, and challenge the current state of water issues disproportionally affecting Indigenous communities in Canada.
-Map of Youth Ambassadors’ communities.
+Selected Young Indigenous Ambassadors are supported by collaborative organizations and embarking on community social art projects that promote the significance of water, and challenge the current state of water issues disproportionally affecting First Nations, Métis and Inuit communities across Canada.

 Read the IYAWI News Release

-MEET THE YOUNG INDIGENOUS AMBASSADOR FINALISTS
+MEET SOME OF THE YOUNG INDIGENOUS AMBASSADORS

 Anellah Orosz is 18 years old and from Caldwell First Nation in Southwestern Ontario, Canada.
 She is entering into her second year of undergrad at the University of Toronto and is studying Health Sciences.